andreahergert/portfolio/README.md

 - [Questions](#questions)

 ## Description:
-This is a portfolio for Andrea Hergert that shows information about her, examples of her applications, contact info, and resume.
+This is my portfolio that shows information about myself, examples of my applications, contact info, and resume.
 It was created using React and it utilizes bootstrap.

 ## Usage: